 - Meanwhile, line a dinner plate with a couple of sheets of paper towel.
 Heat 2 tablespoon of olive oil in a small frying pan over a medium-high heat.
 When a few drops of water sizzle and evaporate upon contact with the pan, add the sage leaves.
 Fry until crisp but not brown – about 30 seconds.
 You will probably need to do this in 2-3 batches, as overcrowding will prevent the sage from crisping up.
 Transfer with a fork to the paper towel, and sprinkle over the salt.
 Set aside and leave to crisp up.
 Reserve the cooking oil to drizzle over the finished soup.

 - When the roasted onions are cool enough to handle, peel off and discard the top layer or two of dark, dried skin, until you reach the shiny pink core.
-Slip the garlic cloves out of their skins (the easiest way to do this is to chop in half at the widest point, and then squeeze out using the back of a knife).
+Slip the garlic cloves out of their skins (pinch the pointy end between your thumb and index finger).

 - Combine the roasted vegetables and the stock to a blender in batches, and blitz to the smooth puree.